jamesflorentino/nanoScrollerJS/README.md

 #### preventPageScrolling

-Set to true to prevent page scrolling when top or bottom inside a div is reached.
+Set to true to prevent page scrolling when top or bottom inside the content div is reached.

 __Default:__ false